RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nq9xis/young_trump_voters_say_they_regret_voting_for/ng5ebo5/

-The pasth 10 years, eh?
-The Internet Research Agency invaded Reddit and other media sytems since Q2 2013.
+The past 10 years, eh?
+The Internet Research Agency invaded Reddit and other media systems since Q2 2013.

 https://old.reddit.com/r/politics/comments/1nq9xis/young_trump_voters_say_they_regret_voting_for/ng5i5nq/

-Another Reddit comment saying "cult", where is Reddit standing up and calling an emergecy that cults have taken over the USA?
+Another Reddit comment saying "cult", where is Reddit standing up and calling an emergency that cults have taken over the USA?
 That cults are out of control?
-A call to all go to the nonfiction section of the publci library and find every book about cults and start teaching on Reddit? crickets.
+A call to all go to the nonfiction section of the public library and find every book about cults and start teaching on Reddit? crickets.

 https://old.reddit.com/r/politics/comments/1nq9xis/young_trump_voters_say_they_regret_voting_for/ng778wq/

-Reddit is a river of washing away important topics with low-effort commeting.
+Reddit is a river of washing away important topics with low-effort commenting.

 https://old.reddit.com/r/politics/comments/1nq9xis/young_trump_voters_say_they_regret_voting_for/ng5pv2b/

-Reddit commenting keeps people in simcucra.
-War against Reality from Russia has total population, everyone, in USA vs. USA, Americans insutling and mockng Americans, unable to engage nonfiction learning of Russian techniques.
+Reddit commenting keeps people in simulacra.
+War against Reality from Russia has total population, everyone, in USA vs. USA, Americans insulting and mocking Americans, unable to engage nonfiction learning of Russian techniques.

 https://old.reddit.com/r/politics/comments/1nq9xis/young_trump_voters_say_they_regret_voting_for/ng5ivgn/

 https://old.reddit.com/r/politics/comments/1nq9xis/young_trump_voters_say_they_regret_voting_for/ng5eu9k/

-Filter bubbles, subscibe and block.
+Filter bubbles, subscribe and block.
 "The term filter bubble was coined by internet activist Eli Pariser circa 2010.
 In Pariser's influential book under the same name, The Filter Bubble (2011), it was predicted that individualized personalization by algorithmic filtering would lead to intellectual isolation and social fragmentation.
 The bubble effect may have negative implications for civic discourse" https://en.wikipedia.org/wiki/Filter_bubble

 https://old.reddit.com/r/AdviceAnimals/comments/1nqjuac/super_edgy/ng7ft3z/